Defect Localized Entropy: Renormalization Group and Holography

-\textit{Stress tensor.}~Let us restrict our attention to conformal defects, which are hyperplanes or spheres, to preserve part of the conformal symmetry. $p$-dimensional conformal defects break the ambient conformal symmetry $SO(1, D + 1)$ to $SO(1, p + 1) \times SO(D - p)$.
+\textit{Stress tensor.}~Let us restrict our attention to conformal defects, which are hyperplanes or spheres, to preserve part of the conformal symmetry.
+A $p$-dimensional conformal defect breaks the ambient conformal symmetry $SO(1, D + 1)$ to $SO(1, p + 1) \times SO(D - p)$.
 For a CFT in flat space, conformal symmetry forces $\langle T_{\mu\nu}(x) \rangle = 0$.
 However, in the presence of defect, the one-point function of ambient stress-energy tensor does not necessarily vanish.
-To illustrate, let us consider a $p$-dimensional planar defect in $\mathbb{R}^D$.
+To illustrate, consider a $p$-dimensional planar defect in $\mathbb{R}^D$.
 The metric is then divided into parallel and transverse directions: $\text{d}s^2 = \text{d} \hat x^a \text{d} \hat x^a + \text{d}x^i \text{d}x^i$ with $a = 0, \dots, p - 1$ and $i = p, \dots, D - 1$.
 The stress-energy tensor follows from varying the defect partition function and it is often useful to split it into the ambient part $T^{\mu\nu}$ and the defect localized part $t^{ab}$.
 See for instance~\cite{Billo:2016cpy, Kobayashi:2018lil}.
-The ambient stress-energy tensor is a symmetric traceless tensor of dimension $D$ and spin $2$, hence the (partial) conservation plus residual conformal symmetry fix its form completely~\cite{Kapustin:2005py, Billo:2016cpy}
+The ambient stress-energy tensor is a symmetric traceless tensor of dimension $D$ and spin $2$, hence the (partial) conservation plus residual conformal symmetry fix its form completely~\cite{Kapustin:2005py, Billo:2016cpy}\footnote{In this paper the notation $\llangle O \rrangle$ refers to the correlation function measured in the presence of defect